Juneteenth Speakers Bureau

 North Carolina African American Heritage Commission

-Adrienne Nirdé (pronounced "Near-day") has served as the Director of the NC African American Heritage Commission since 2023 where her role focuses on grant project management and communications.
-Prior to her time with the Commission, she spent almost ten years working in museums and cultural institutions including the President James K. Polk State Historic Site in Pineville, NC, and the Earl Scruggs Center in Shelby, NC.
-She holds a Master's degree in Museum Studies from Indiana University-Purdue University, Indianapolis as well as Bachelor's degrees in History and Anthropology from Indiana University.
-She is a proud member of the Smithsonian's Interpreting African American History and Culture Workshop 2020 cohort.
-She has always had a primary interest in sharing diverse stories, particularly those have not yet been told and centering the communities that hold them.
-Adrienne lives and gardens in Wendell, NC with her husband, a high school social studies teacher, and their two dogs.
+Adrienne Nirdé (pronounced "Near-day") was appointed as the Director of the NC African American Heritage Commission in June 2023.
+Prior to this role, she served as the Commission's Associate Director where her role focused on grant project management, heritage trails, and communications.
+For over ten years Adrienne has worked in museums and cultural institutions including the President James K. Polk State Historic Site in Pineville, NC, and the Earl Scruggs Center in Shelby, NC.
+She holds a master's degree in museum studies and bachelor's degrees in history and anthropology, all from Indiana University.
+Adrienne is a graduate of the Jekyll Island Management Institute and the Smithsonian's Ethical Interpretation Workshop.
+Adrienne has always had a primary interest in sharing diverse stories, particularly those that have not yet been told and centering on the communities that hold them.
+Adrienne lives in Wendell, NC with her husband and their daughter.

 North Carolina African American Heritage Commission